 In the Year 10 course you will have an exciting range of experiences and make new friends.
-You will communicate with other students in Italian and with our Italian teachers.
+You will communicate with other students and teachers in Italian.
 You will write letters, cards and emails to learn more about each other.
 You will share details about your family, hobbies, travel and leisure activities, future aspirations and technology.
 You will also learn about the customs and lifestyle of young people in Italy.

-To read and understand Italian texts, to view and interpret Italian films, to listen to and understand Italian songs, to apply the different grammar points learned, to know when to use which tense and in which context, to exchange information, ideas and experiences, justify your position, seek clarification and maintain a verbal exchange, to write in various text types, to understand the importance of intonation and stress on words, to self-correct when speaking and writing, from English to Italian, to understand important cultural feature of Italy, to use up to date modern language as well as colloquial terms and phrases.
+- To read and understand Italian texts,

+- to view and interpret Italian films,

+- to listen to and understand Italian songs,

+- to apply the different grammar points learned,

+- to know when to use which tense and in which context,

+- to exchange information, ideas and experiences,

+- to maintain a verbal exchange,

+- to write in various text types, - to understand the importance of intonation and stress on words, - to self-correct when speaking and writing, from English to Italian, - to understand important cultural feature of Italy, - to use up to date modern language as well as colloquial terms and phrases.